rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

 Despite its broad scope, CCPA creates certain exemptions designed around HIPAA and other laws.
-For example, CCPA does not apply to “Protected Health Information” (PHI) as defined in HIPAA, which is collected by a covered entity or business associate.
+For example, CCPA does not apply to “Protected Health Information” (PHI) as defined in HIPAA.
+This is collected by a covered entity or business associate.

 CCPA’s HIPAA exemption is meant to allow covered entities and business